NJ2020/Image-Compositing/README.md

 One can think of many potential use cases of it, but I would like to state few, which I can think off the top of head:

-**1) Movie Industry** can use it to create their CGI scenes.  **2) Personal use:** People can create and share their memories just like collage. **3) Reduced Computations & Low Inference Time** These all can be achieved by Photoshop but that would require a whole lot of manual labor and huge computations.
+**1) Movie Industry** can use it to create CGI scenes

+**2) Personal use:** People can create and share their memories just like the collage

+**3) Low Computations & Inference Time:** We can do all these things in photoshop, but that will require a lot of manual labor and large computations.

 ## Results
 ![1](https://user-images.githubusercontent.com/41862477/49270708-952ca880-f490-11e8-86a7-e9b5e2e483ad.JPG)